-West Virginia is eligible for FY2006 funding under the Section 2010 Motorcyclist Safety Program, and we are currently awaiting approval of our application.
+West Virginia is eligible for FY2007 funding under the Section 2010 Motorcyclist Safety Program, and we are currently awaiting approval of our application.
 We anticipate receiving at least \$100,000.
 The Division of Motor Vehicles currently funds and administers the WV Motorcycle Safety Program.
 The Motorcycle Safety Program was transferred to the Governor's Highway Safety Program in October 2006.
 Section 2010 funding will be used by DMV/GHSP to enhance the Motorcycle Safety Awareness Program through paid media and development of mobile training resources.
-Revisions may be submitted for this section.

-FY2007 - (\$100,000) Section 2010 FY2007 State Funding (\$312,753)
+FY2006 - (\$100,000) Section 2010

+FY2007 State Funding (\$312,753)